SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Experiments

 \subsection{Main Results}

-As shown in Table \ref{tab:exp:opensource}, our SSR-Zero-7B model demonstrates strong translation performance compared to existing open-source models.
-Specifically, it achieves an average score of 87.37 in the ZH$\rightarrow$ EN direction, outperforming all MT-specific baselines, including GemmaX2-28-9B-v0.1 (86.92), TowerInstruct-13B-v0.1 (86.04) and TowerInstruct-7B-v0.2 (85.28).
-Note that DeepTrans-7B only supports EN$\rightarrow$ ZH translations and erroneously produces Chinese output for ZH$\rightarrow$ EN translation tasks.
-SSR-Zero-7B also surpasses several larger general-purpose LLMs such as Gemma2-9B-it (87.22), QwQ-32B (81.54), Qwen2.5-32B-Instruct (86.18) and Qwen3-32B [thinking mode] (86.94).
-However, it trails behind models including Qwen3-32B [non-thinking mode] (87.96), Qwen3-8B (87.51), Gemma2-27B-it (87.70) and Qwen2.5-72B-Instruct (88.24), with the latter achieving the highest score in ZH$\rightarrow$ EN.
+Table \ref{tab:exp:opensource} shows that our SSR-Zero-7B model performs strongly in translation compared to existing open-source models.
+It achieves an average score of 87.37 in ZH$\rightarrow$EN, outperforming all MT-specific baselines and several larger general-purpose LLMs such as Gemma2-9B-it and Qwen2.5-32B-Instruct.
+In EN$\rightarrow$ZH, it scores 86.39, surpassing all open-source baselines except Qwen3-32B.

-In the EN$\rightarrow$ ZH direction, SSR-Zero-7B achieves a score of 86.39, outperforming all open-source baselines, including Qwen2.5-72B-Instruct (85.93).
-It only slightly lags behind Qwen3-32B, which achieves 86.74.